 No matter where you are, community cats probably live among you.
 Community cats are unowned cats who live outdoors in virtually every landscape on every continent where people live.
 Like pet cats, they belong to the domestic cat species (Felis catus).
-However, community cats, also called feral cats, are generally not socialized—or friendly—to people.
+However, community cats, also known as feral, stray, or alley cats, are generally not socialized, or friendly and able to live indoors, with people.
 They live full, healthy lives with their feline families (called colonies) in their outdoor homes.
-Trap-Neuter-Return is the only humane, effective approach to community cats, and it helps them and the communities where they live.
+Trap-Neuter-Return (TNR) is the only humane, effective approach to community cats, and it helps them and the communities where they live.

 Community Cats are at Home Outdoors